CM OnBoarding (CMOB) - Use Case - How to Create Onboarding Experience for Your Users from the WordPress Backend

 We can keep here Default options as it's Accordion type of the Widget by default and it's quite suitable for our case.
 And we can write here some info in the Header field.

 More options for setting up the appearance of the Widget can be done in settings.
-Learn more: CM OnBoarding (CMOB) - Plugin Settings
+Learn more: WordPress OnBoarding Plugin (CMOB) - Plugin Settings

 Options - Activity